dondutra/dotfiles/README.md

 Now the login manager (lightdm) should open.
 Enter your credentials.
 Default qtile session should start.

+> Note: sometimes lightdm might use a different keyboard layout by default which leads to incorrect credentials by mistake.
+Double check the characters you are inputting!

 ---

 ## Place the dotfiles